Epita-Expert/pc-pokedex/README.md

 ```
 # Running the app in docker
 ```
-$ docker-compose up -d  --build # start the app and postgresql container yarn prisma:migrate # create database and seed yarn seed
+$ docker-compose up -d  --build # build the container, start the app and the db container yarn prisma:migrate # create database and seed yarn seed